 Information for Volunteers

 Thank you for your gift of time as we work together to WELCOME and CONNECT International Students with FRIENDS (you) in the Atlanta area.
-Whether you have volunteered with AMIS for many years, taking a leap of courage, or both, we want to help you in any way possible.
+Whether you have volunteered with AMIS for many years, taking a step of courage, or both, we want to help you in every way possible.
 We will use our blog, in part, to share stories of AMIS and cross-cultural relationships.

-It is important to the staff and Board of AMIS that you read, understand, and accept our mission and values.
+It is important to the staff and Board of AMIS that you understand and accept our mission and values.

-AMIS (Atlanta Ministry with International Students) promotes cultural understanding through friendship and hospitality with international students and scholars in the Greater Atlanta area.
+AMIS (Atlanta Ministry with International Students) promotes global understanding through friendship and hospitality with international students and scholars in the Greater Atlanta area.

 AMIS is a faith-based organization that respects the faiths and cultural traditions of all who participate with us.

 Our purpose is to"welcome the stranger", and we do not include religious messaging promoting a particular faith as part of our programs.
 We expect our volunteers to follow our non-proselytizing policy.